 Applies To: SQL Server 2016

-A typical workflow for Analysis Services includes building an OLAP or tabular data model, deploy the model as a database to an Analysis Services instance, process the database to load it with data or metadata, and then assign permissions to allow data access.
+A typical workflow for Analysis Services includes authoring a Multidimensional or Tabular data model, deploying the model as a database to an Analysis Services instance, processing the database to load it with data or metadata, setting up data refresh, and assigning permissions to allow data access by end-users.
 When it's ready to go, this multi-purpose semantic data model can be accessed by any client application supporting Analysis Services as a data source.

 Models are populated with data from external data systems, usually data warehouses hosted on a SQL Server or Oracle relational database engine (Tabular models support additional data source types).
 Models specify query objects, such as cubes, but also specify dimensions that can be used in multiple cubes, calculations and KPIs that encapsulate business logic, and interactions such as navigation and drill-through behaviors.

-Foundational documentation for Analysis Services is organized into sections that correspond to the type of project you are building.
+Documentation for Analysis Services is organized into sections that correspond to the type of project you are building.
 Choose from the following links to learn more about each mode or feature area.